abitofalchemy/Frienso/FriensoAlpha/README.md

 ToDo
 ----
 * Add alarm timer to AlertEvent
-* Test/review 'new user registration' process
+* Cache Univ Emergency Contacts from a separate Parse class
-* Don't track users,
+* Don't track users: {track only when user has an event going}
 * Async update locations from cloud
 +Add fullscreen button to map
 +Add Horizontal scroll for the Active users & the rest of your friends.